haechristine/TextualElementImpact/README.md

 ## Abstract

 This site serves as a easily accessible report on our findings regarding the relationship of textual element on recipie ratings.
-More specifically, we will be creating a predictive model to determine: How do the textual elements of a recipe (e.g., description, steps) impact user engagement and ratings?
+More specifically, we will be creating a predictive model to determine: How do the textual elements and user engagement of a recipe (e.g., description, reviews) impact ratings?
+This predictive model will provide valuable insight that benefit both content creators and customers.
+More specifically, content creators can use this information to create better-optimized content that meets their user preference.
+On the other hand, consumers will benefit from a more engaging, informative, and enjoyable recipe content.

 ## Introduction
 Our analysis utilizes two different datasets: one focused on the contents and characteristics of a recipie, and one consisting of the recipies' ratings and review.
 Both datasets contain recipie entries posted since 2008.
 The recipie dataset consists of 10 variables while the ratings dataset consists of 5 variables, all of which we've listed in more detail below.